 Juli Smith, president of the Smith Consulting Group, which specializes in civil engineering and IT, tells GoodCall that she’s spoken with many women engineers and the reasons for leaving the profession often vary by age.
 “Many experienced women hit the ‘good ‘old boy’ glass ceiling, rarely making it into the executive suite; they become disenchanted and they get into other careers.”

-FOR IMMEDIATE RELEASE: President and CEO of The Birmingham Group – A member of the Sanford Rose Associates® network of offices, Brian Binke, Featured in Rigzone, What Trends Will Shape Oil and Gas Hiring [...]
+FOR IMMEDIATE RELEASE: CEO of Employment Resource Group – A member of the Sanford Rose Associates® network of offices, Sharon Hulce, Featured in The Business News, ERG nationally recognized by Forbes for sixth consecutive [...]